viniciusddrft/Sparky/README_EN.md

 }
 ```

-# How to build to use in the most performant way
+# How to compile to use in the most performant way

 Dart is a language compiled for any platform, like the command below, passing through your project file, you will get one that is possibly much more performant.